open-tale/open-tale.github.io/_docs/05-skills.md

 half of the character's Dexterity.
 If the character's Dexterity is odd, add 1 to it before dividing by 2.

-#### Power Strafe
+#### Double Strafe

-When attacking with a long-range weapon, each die explosion can be used to deal extra damage to other character within the attack range and who weren't hit yet on this turn.
+When attacking with a long-range weapon, critical rolls trigger a second attack with the same AP as the first one and that can be used to target **another** enemy within the attack range.

 #### Trickery Casts